gdbooks/LegacyOpenGL/Chapter8/camera.md

 The function is verbose, but it's pretty simple.
 Following the steps outlined below you can construct just about any kind of camera.

-Update pitcha and yaw by the mouse delta position.
+Update pitch and yaw by the mouse delta position.
 Because Pitch looks up and down, clamp it to the -90 to 90 range.
 Once we have these, construct a new orientation.

-Update the position vector based on the WASD key states.
+Update the position vector based on the WASD key states and orientation.
 Once we have an updated position, make a position matrix.

+We can't just move the camera based on world forward and up, we want to take the orientation of the camera into account when moving.
+That's why we take the right vector (1, 0, 0) and multiply it by the orientation matrix, to get the local right vector of that matrix.
+Same with forward.

 Once we have a position and orientation matrix we can figure out where the camera is in world space.